 A school calendar designating all school holidays and staff work schedules is developed and adopted each year.
-Notice of work schedules, including start and end dates, start and end times and scheduled in-services will be distributed each school year.
+Notice of work schedules, including start and end dates, start and end times, scheduled in-services, and will be distributed each school year.
 Work schedules may vary based on an employee's department and job position.
-Professional and paraprofessional staff members generally will adhere to a minimum work day of 8 hours.
-Professional staff including teachers will have an unencumbered break time of at least 30 minutes per day.
-For homeroom teachers, this unencumbered time is generally during the planning period.
-Teachers have at least 225 minutes for paid planning and personal time each week.
-Each non-teaching employee will be informed by the Human Resources Manager of the daily schedule for the employee's position.
-Non-exempt employees will have a 30 minute unpaid, unencumbered lunch break each work day.
-Times will be assigned by the Human Resources Manager.
-Teachers and co-teachers or teaching assistants will regularly report to work at 7:35 and will leave work at 3:35 unless otherwise assigned duty or attending a staff or committee meeting.
-Staff meetings will be held on Tuesday.
-Absence from a staff meeting will require a medical excuse.
-(The exception is an employee assigned an alternate duty during the staff meeting by the CEO/Principal.)
+Professional and paraprofessional staff members generally will adhere to a minimum work day of 8 hours in length with a predetermined lunch break of 30 minutes or 60 minutes depending on the position's report and end times.
+Each non-teaching employee will be informed by the Office Manager of the daily schedule for the employee's position.
+Teachers and co-teachers or teaching assistants will regularly report to work at 7:45 and will leave work at 3:45 unless otherwise assigned duty or attending a staff or committee meeting.
 Please note that these hours are not exclusive, but are simply the minimum hours that an employee is expected to be at work.

-Non-Exempt employees eligible for overtime are required to clock or sign out at lunch and clock in when they resume work.
-Any time a staff member needs to leave campus other than assigned lunch times, the staff member should first contact the CEO/Principal or HR/Office Manager for permission.
-According to the Master Schedule, teachers may be assigned to remain with and supervise students during lunch.
+Employees eligible for overtime are required to clock or sign out at lunch and clock in when they resume work.
+Any time a staff member needs to leave campus other than assigned lunch times, the staff member should first contact the CEO/Principal or Office Manager for permission.
+Teachers who are the last to teach students prior to lunch breaks are expected to remain with the students during the students' assigned lunch times.
 Duty assignments with more information about lunch, recess, before and after school supervision of students will be provided to staff prior to the first day of school.